 We engineer success for North Carolina business one solution at a time by understanding our partners, building long-term relationships, crafting meaningful sustainable solutions, and inspiring continuous learning.

 MRL serves clients across the state of North Carolina and in many different regions of the United States. and It also works with many international clients as well.

-The main focus of MRL’s research is the beneficiation of industrial minerals -- that is, deriving and exploiting minerals for the benefit of commerce and industry.
+The main focus of MRL’s research is the beneficiation of industrial minerals—that is, deriving and exploiting minerals for the benefit of commerce and industry.
 MRL’s experience in industrial minerals is unmatched by any university laboratory in the United States.

+The lab conducts effective research through a unique partnership between industry, government and academia.
+Most of its research efforts are conducted for corporate sponsors.
+The research may be conducted on-site at client facilities or in its Asheville, North Carolina facility.
 As part of a Land Grant Institution, technical assistance and service to the public is also part of the MRL mission; as a result, the lab often undertakes public service projects.
-One of our most popular efforts to relate our purpose and activities to the general public is our educational outreach program.
+One of its most popular efforts is its educational outreach program.
 MRL also teaches a college-level course on mineral separation technology in conjunction with UNC-Asheville.